 Description: A belted, bottleneck magnum rifle cartridge designed to fit in a standard rifle action.

-History: This round was introduced by Winchester in 1963 for use in its Model 70 rifle.
-It uses the same case head dimensions as its parent cartridge, the .375 H&H. It is still popular, while other .30-caliber magnums introduced around the time this one came out have faded away.
+History: This round, introduced by Winchester in 1963 for its Model 70 rifle, shares the same case head dimensions as its parent cartridge, the .375 H&H Magnum.
+Despite the introduction of other .30-caliber magnums around the same time, this cartridge has remained popular while others have faded away.

 Applications: hunting large game